 However, they respond very well to propagation.
 Once they grow enough to propagate, you can frag them to grow a different colony or trade with a friend.
 When placing, place them away from other aggressive corals to allow them to expand freely.
 If you want to boost their growth, add iodine and other trace elements to the water.

 Corals are beautiful.
 Soft corals are even more because they show off that signature ‘swaying’ movement, thanks to the lack of a hard skeleton.
+I’ve made a list of corals that add movement to a reef tank, which you can check here.
 They are tough and resilient, just what you need as a beginner.
 Lack of experience and knowledge makes it difficult to choose the right one.
 But there’s a first time for everything, and that is where this article is aimed towards.

 In addition to waking you through the 11 easy soft corals that are great for beginners, I tried to explain everything you need to know about soft corals.
 Especially, Light intensity and additional food requirements often seem to perplex newbie aquarists.
 So, I have particularly emphasized those topics.